 Sure... the progress bar is manipulated with client-side javascript

 Does the inline mode of the RadEditor work smoothly if the RadEditor is a ItemTemplate column in a RadGrid?

-I haven't tried that scenario...
+There should be no issues with this scenario.

 In the online demos there is often a QR code for mobile device can I use this to go to a sample using Chrome emulation?